jgaryi/E115_BirdWatchingApp/README.md

 ----

-### Milestone4 ###
+## Milestone4 ##

-In this milestone, we have the components for frontend, API service, also components from previous milestones for data management, including versioning, as well as the computer vision and language models.
+In this milestone, we have the components for frontend, API service, also components from previous milestones for data management, including versioning, as well as the interactive maps, and acoustic and language models.

 After completions of building a robust ML Pipeline in our previous milestone we have built a backend api service and frontend app.
 This will be our user-facing application that ties together the various components built in previous milestones.

-**Application Design**
+### 1. Application Design ###

 Before we start implementing the app we built a detailed design document outlining the application’s architecture.
 We built a Solution Architecture and Technical Architecture to ensure all our components work together.